 Las Vegas and Los Angeles are two of the most common cities within the United States tied to money and entertainment.

-Las Vegas is one of the most visited cities in the world, offering travellers with shows, casinos, shopping and adventures.
+Las Vegas is one of the most visited cities in the world, offering travellers shows, casinos, shopping, and adventures.

 Los Angeles to Las Vegas Route

 The route for a private jet from Los Angeles to Las Vegas is a simple one, covering just 230 miles from city to city.
 This makes it within the comfortable range limit of every private jet currently on the market.
 Additionally, executive turboprops are also suitable for this mission.
 You can view and compare the different types of aircraft for this route here.

 Due to the short nature of this route virtually every aircraft is suitable.
 You could even fly in a small propeller aircraft if you really wanted to!
 However, while this would be around half the price, a small propeller aircraft would take twice as long and be far, far less comfortable.
 Furthermore, it is unlikely that you will find a charter company that is willing to offer a Cessna 182 to fly you the 230 miles.

 However, out of the turboprop and private jets, every aircraft can complete the job.
 Larger aircraft would only be used if there were a large number of passengers flying.

 Los Angeles Airports